 The first-ever root bridge on “Umshiang River” was built some 180 years ago, but it got overflowed by the rainwater during monsoon.

 This encouraged the villagers to build another one above the old bridge and that’s how the popular Double Decker Living Root Bridge – a unique in the world where man and nature collide and cooperate to withstand the rage of Umishian River – came into existence.
 Double Decker Root Bridge is moreover the first and the strongest root bridge ever built in this area.

 People of Nongriat

 People of Nongriat are extremely welcoming with many of them quite well-versed with English.
-As soon as you’ll book a room in two of the only options available at the village you’re going to be treated with a 5-star hotel like hospitality and a cup of tea.
 And trust me, that is exactly when your love affair with Khasi Hills and its people will begin.

 People of Nongriat – The True “Animists”

-No wonder, the people here have always regarded the nature and all the living being that exist on it with respect – and their traditional Khasi dish known as Jadoh is a perfect example of that.
+No wonder, the people here have always regarded nature and all the living beings that exist on it with respect – and their traditional Khasi dish known as Jadoh is a perfect example of that.

 Forest is the source of livelihood to the people – apart from its tourism – which, indirectly again relies on the forest.
 The main products are Bay leaf, Wild Black Pepper and broomsticks – during harvesting season (between October and April).